 While Andrae does acknowledge Kelly’s enlightened tendencies, this knowledge doesn’t lead him to anything like generosity.
 Bumbazine is, according to Andrae, “a regular boy in some panels but in others he had bulging lips and saucer eyes, and he spoke in rural Southern dialect like the animals, reinforcing reductionist images of blacks as uneducated and intellectually inferior.”
 This is simply false.
 While Bumbazine’s lips will at time tend to the liverish, he is invariably well-dressed and is the most well-spoken character anywhere in the strip.
 Andrae goes on, “in the last panel of Animal Comics #1 he drew Bumbazine and Pogo celebrating Pogo’s birthday by gleefully eating large slices of watermelon, recycling the racist imagery of Little Black Sambo and other black stereotypes.”
 Leaving aside that Little Black Sambo is not set in the United States but in India, does not involve anyone of African descent, and does not employ any stereotypes involving watermelon, this is still a complete misrepresentation of Kelly’s story.
 Rather than a tale of depraved watermelon-mongering, it is the story of how Bumbazine spends the whole day trying to bake Pogo a birthday cake and keep it out of the hands of Albert the Alligator.
 In the end, after the heavy confection has dragged Albert to the bottom of the swamp, thus getting him out of the way, Pogo and Bumbazine settle down to the simpler pleasures of watermelon, which doesn’t require preparation.
 Bear witness to this scene of racist horror:

 This is ultimately a failure to understand what the watermelon stereotype actually entails.
 Surely you realize that there’s nothing intrinsically degrading in liking to eat watermelon.
 Watermelon was one of the props in a general stereotype of the African American as filled with infantile enthusiasm, easily distracted and reduced to paroxysms of delight at the rattling of dice, the smell of fried chicken, or the sight of a watermelon.
 This is not what’s happening in Kelly’s story at all.
 But then, Andrae hardly seems to have an idea of his own on this subject at all.
 Rather, he has a grab bag of received notions, incompletely understood and haphazardly applied.
-Watermelon equals racism, that is all you know and you need to know.
+Watermelon equals racism, that is all you know and all you need to know.

 Andrae is on firmer ground in denouncing the characterizations in the story from Animal Comics #5.
 Once again, however, he is sloppy in characterizing them as “derisive minstrelsy stereotypes.”
 The conventions of the minstrel show were as formalized as the Harlequinade, and the characters in the story at hand don’t fit them.
 Further, I believe a more sophisticated and context-conscious reading would come to a different conclusion.
 Feeling ostracized after having once again ruined everyone’s good time, Albert leaves the swamp and finds himself in what must be the little railroad town Bumbazine comes from.
 Andrae can see this town as nothing but a plague of derogatory stereotypes.
 In this he fails to see the forest for the trees.
 In popular entertainment the African American had only one role — a menial one.
 A maid, a janitor, a porter, a shoeshine boy — these are the positions they are fit for, while the whites do all the important work.
 In Kelly’s little swampside town black people fill every role — the station master, the ticket taker, the engineer of the train, which they get to ride.
 The only white people pictured are a couple of hillbilly layabouts getting drunk under a tree.
 This is all nearly as unheard of at the time as, well, a comic strip with an unstereotyped black boy as a reader identification character.